sPatil2000/online-book-store/README.md

 3 .Role-based authentication and authorization(User & Admin can access resources as per role ).

-4 .JSON WEB TOKEN (JWT) Spring Security is used for securing web application .
+4 .**JSON WEB TOKEN (JWT) Spring Security** is used for securing web application .

-5 .Admin responsible for managing Product and category .
+5 .Admin is  responsible for managing Product and category.